 SECTION 48-5.
 Building Height and Floor Area Ratio.
-A Proposed Project within the Stuart Street District is allowed an as-of-right Building Height of one hundred fifty-five (155) feet and an as-of-right Floor Area Ratio ("FAP") of ten (10).
-Any Proposed Project within Area 2, Area 3, or Area 4 shall be permitted an as-of-right Building Height and an as-of-right FAR as shown in Table 1, below, and which Areas are shown on Appendix C to this Article, if such Proposed Project is subject to or shall elect to comply with Large Project Review and has received a Certification of Compliance pursuant to Section 80B-6, and if such Proposed Project complies with the specific requirements set forth in Section 48-6 and Section 48-8 of this Article.
+A Proposed Project within the Stuart Street District is allowed an as-of-right Building Height of one hundred fifty-five (155) feet and an as-of-right Floor Area Ratio ("FAR") of ten (10).
+Any Proposed Project within Area 2, Area 3, or Area 4 shall be permitted an as-of-right Building Height and an as-of-right FAR as shown in Table 1, below, and which Areas are shown on Appendix C to this Article, if such Proposed Project is subject to or shall elect to comply with Large Project Review, and has received a Certification of Compliance pursuant to Section 80B-6, which shall demonstrate and confirm such Proposed Project's compliance with the specific requirements set forth in Section 48-6 and Section 48-8 of this Article.

-TABLE 1 Stuart Street District Areas 1, 2, 3, and 4 Maximum Building Heights and FAR $\bar{}$
+TABLE 1 Stuart Street District Areas 1, 2, 3, and 4 Maximum Building Heights and FAR

 Area Maximum Building Height Maximum FAR

 Area 1 155' 10.0

 Area 2 280' 17.5

-Area 3 356' 17.5
+Area 3 2 356' 17.5

 Area 4 400' 17.5

 SECTION 48-6.
 Specific Requirements within Areas 2, 3, and 4.
-Proposed Projects within Areas 2, 3, and 4 of the Stuart Street District, if such Proposed Project is subject to or shall elect to comply with Large Project Review and has received a Certification of Compliance pursuant to Section 80B-6, in order to obtain greater

-Building Height and FAR, as set forth in Section 48-5 of this Article, shall comply with the specific requirements established in this section and in Section 48-8 of this Article.
+Proposed Projects within Areas 2, 3, and 4 of the Stuart Street District shall comply with the specific requirements established in this Section 48-6 and in Section 48-8 of this Article in order to obtain greater Building Height and FAR, as set forth above in Section 48-5 of this Article.